Skip Navigation

 5. Behavior ratings of satisfactory or better

 OLS School does not accept new 8th graders unless they are coming from a diocesan school or have attended Catholic schools in 6th & 7th grades and have requisite credits.
-Approval by pastor, principal, and / or superintendent required.
+A review may be considered and potentially approved by pastor and/or principal.

 ADDITIONAL CRITERIA FOR ADMISSION OF NON-CATHOLIC STUDENTS